zukomgwili/zukomgwili.github.io/resume.md

   ■ I wrote a point-of-sale application using Mono Develop and C# on Linux as part of the company’s strategy to phase out the use of COBOL in their software products.
-  Web Designer SADC Publishing CC November 2006 – August 2007
-  Projects:
-  ● Emart Promotion (2007) – To design leaflets for a DIY retailer ○ Technologies Used
-  ■ Inkscape, Gimp, Photoshop
-  ○ Contribution
-  ■ I designed leaflets for the grand opening of EMART, a home improvement supplies store.
-Because of my work we were able to secure additional business from the customer.
   TOOLS & SKILLS
   ● Languages: C#, JavaScript (ES5 & ES6), Typescript, HTML/CSS, Java, Python
   ● Frameworks: ASP.NET Core, Node.js, ExpressJS, AngularJS, Angular, Jasmine, ReactJS, Flux,